Skills

 Termite soil as building material

-Termite mounds are primarily made of soil, which is excavated below the mound and carried to the surface by these insects.
-They use the soil to construct the mound, forming it into a variety of shapes depending on the termite…
+Termite mounds are primarily made of soil, excavated below the mound, and carried to the surface by these insects.
+They use the soil to construct the mound, forming it into various shapes depending on the termite species.
+The exterior of…

 Determining wind direction in savannas

-Determining wind direction it is an absolutely necessity when on a hunt or trail in Southern African wilderness areas.
-Besides of being constantly aware of the wind direction, also the own relation to the sun has to be checked all…
+Determining wind direction is necessary when on a hunt or trail in Southern African wilderness areas.
+Besides being constantly aware of the direction of the wind, the relationship to the sun has to be checked all the time.
+Only when…

 Safari toilet at Timbavati tented bush camp

-A safari toilet is an essential facility for any temporary tented camp in the wild.
-For a Trails Guide course at Timbavati Private Nature Reserve in South Africa, we had for eight students, two mentors and one cook a total…
+A safari toilet is essential for any temporary tented camp in the wild.
+For a Trails Guide course at Timbavati Private Nature Reserve in South Africa, we had eight students, two mentors, and one cook, a total of seven tents…

 Salt intake at seashore survival activities

-The salt intake of a human in case of either a real survival situation or when living from the provisions of a shoreline by purpose, is of outmost importance to its health.
-In case too much salt is consumed, there…
+The salt intake of a human in case of an actual survival situation or when living from the provisions of a shoreline by purpose is of utmost importance to its health.
+If too much salt is consumed, the body has…

 Parabuthus scorpions at Erongo province